 5) Are there any studies that falsify the porn addiction model?

-- In fact the World Health Organization’s medical diagnostic manual, The International Classification of Diseases (ICD-11), contains a new diagnosis suitable for porn addiction: “Compulsive Sexual Behavior Disorder.”
+- In fact the World Health Organization’s medical diagnostic manual, The International Classification of Diseases (ICD-11), now contains a diagnosis suitable for porn addiction or sex addiction: “Compulsive Sexual Behavior Disorder.”
 The debate is over.

 6) Do doctors and therapists recognize and treat porn-induced sexual dysfunctions?

 - Yes.
-This page contains articles and videos with about 120 experts (urology professors, urologists, psychiatrists, psychologists, sexologists, MDs) who acknowledge and have successfully treated porn-induced ED and porn-induced loss of sexual desire.
+This page contains articles and interviews with some 150 experts (urology professors, urologists, psychiatrists, psychologists, sexologists, MDs) who acknowledge and have successfully treated porn-induced ED and porn-induced loss of sexual desire.

 7) Is YBOP for banning Internet porn?